pittjl/tf-aws-proxies/README.md

 ## Variables
 Make sure you set your region and namespace in the variables.tf before starting.
 It will prompt you for ip_address at runtime, or add --var "ip_address=yourhostinternetip" on the command line.
 This IP sets the allowed IP to use the proxies and sets the security groups in AWS to allow ssh and the proxy port.

-Number of hosts is set in ec2/main.tf
+Number of hosts is set in variables.tf

 ## TODO
 - Set more variables at command line.